Update effective: January 2024

 Awards will be made based on entries to competitions running from February to November, being 10 monthly competitions.

-To qualify for the “Aggregate Award”, in any section, a minimum of 10 images in that section has to have been submitted throughout the year.
+To qualify for an “Aggregate Award”, in any section, a minimum of 8 images must have been submitted in that section throughout the year.

-An average of the 10 highest scores in each section for the current year is used to determine who will win the following awards, being a total of 8 awards across the Regular and Advanced categories.
+An average of the 8 highest scores in each section for the current year is used to determine award winners, being a total of 8 awards across the Regular and Advanced categories.

 - Monochrome prints